 History of Malware

 As you can imagine, the history of malware goes a long way.
-The term malware may have been introduced by Yisrael Rada in 1990, but these types of threats had been in existence decades before, referred to as computer viruses.
-Many of these early infectious programs were written as experiments or pranks, but today, hackers use malware to steal, personal, financial or business information.
-Worse yet, government agencies are in on the act too, in order to gain access to secrets.
+The term malware may have been introduced by Yisrael Rada in 1990, but these kinds of threats had been in existence decades before, referred to as computer viruses.

-Before we move onto the crucial details, here is a quick look at some of the common terms and abbreviations that you will see when discussing malware.
+Here is a quick look at some of the common malware terms and abbreviations that you will see when discussing computer viruses.

 Ways of Spread

-Drive-by download: The unintended download of computer software from the Internet.
-It either refers to the download that happens without the knowledge of a user, or the download that a person authorizes but without the understanding of the consequences.
+Drive-by download: The unintended download of computer software from a website via the Internet.
+User’s get infected by the download that happens without the knowledge, or without the understanding of the consequences.

-Vulnerability: A security defect in software that can be attacked by a malware.
-It could be a design flaw, programming error, or some other kind of inherent weakness in a software implementation, application or operating system.
+Vulnerability: A security defect in software that can be attacked by malware.

-Backdoor: An opening or break left in a software, hardware, network or system security by design, usually for debugging purposes.
+Backdoor: An opening or break left in the operating systems, hardware, network or cybersecurity by design.

 Types of Malware Attacks